 Clinical signs of Chronic Kidney Disease

-During CRF, the functioning nephrons are replaced by scar tissue and can no longer fulfill their role.
-This loss leads to an adaptation of the rest of the nephrons and a compensation to maintain the homeostasis of the organism (homeostasis is the capacity that a system may have to maintain its operating equilibrium despite the constraints which are external to it).
+During CRF, the functioning nephrons will replace through scar tissue and can no longer fulfill their role.
+This loss leads to an adaptation of the rest of the nephrons.
+And, it also leads to a compensation to maintain the homeostasis of the organism.
+Homeostasis is the capacity that a system may have to maintain its operating equilibrium despite the constraints which are external to it.

 The International Renal Interest Society (IRIS) has established 4 stages of renal failure.
-These stages are not perfectly well defined, but correspond to phases in the degenerative process of renal function.
+These stages did not perfectly well define, but correspond to phases in the degenerative process of renal function.
 They are based on the level of plasma creatinine (Table).
 Thus, a blood test makes it possible to determine at what stage of CRF the dog is and to set up the appropriate treatment.

 The consequences of kidney disease are mainly related to urea.
-Urea is broken down by bacteria into urease and ammonia which will attack the tissues.
+Urea break down by bacteria into urease and ammonia which will attack the tissues.

 There is an over-stimulation of the production of acid by the stomach because the elimination of gastrin (hormone regulating stomach acidity) is no longer carried out by the kidneys which leads to stimulation of the vomiting center at the cerebral level.

-Other gastrointestinal signs may be observed: stomatitis, diarrhea, anorexia, halitosis, ulcers and intestinal paralysis.
+Other gastrointestinal signs may observe: stomatitis, diarrhea, anorexia, halitosis, ulcers and intestinal paralysis.

 The loss of renal function will lead to high blood pressure through activation of the renin-angiotensin-aldosterone system, increased capillary permeability and the formation of pulmonary edema.
 This arterial hypertension can have other consequences: retinal detachment and left cardiac hypertrophy.

-The hematology of the dog with chronic kidney disease is also changed.
-The function of neutrophils and the cell-mediated response is reduced, which will promote secondary infections.
+The hematology of the dog with chronic kidney disease can also change.
+The function of neutrophils and the cell-mediated response reduce, which will promote secondary infections.
 Platelets are altered and hemostasis disorders are observed (petechiae, bruising, bleeding gums).
-Non-regenerative normochromic normocytic anemia is observed with CRF.
+Non-regenerative normochromic normocytic anemia observes with CRF.

-The kidneys are involved in regulating the body’s acid-base balance, so in chronic kidney disease metabolic acidosis can set in and precipitate damage.
+The kidneys involves in regulating the body’s acid-base balance, so in chronic kidney disease metabolic acidosis can set in and precipitate damage.
 The kidney no longer plays its role in the excretion of phosphorus, which increases the risk of secondary hyperparathyroidism.

 Finally, a consequence frequently observed is damage to the central nervous system by urea.
 There are diffuse and non-specific alterations in the cerebral cortex.
 The nervous signs observed are varied: decreased alertness, lethargy, tremors, stupor, behavioral disturbances, muscle weakness, ataxia, cramps, convulsive fits and coma.

-The diagnosis of CRF is usually made at an advanced stage of the pathology.
-The animal is often seen by the veterinarian because it is vomiting, or has bloody diarrhea, is listless or no longer eating.
+The diagnosis of CRF usually make at an advanced stage of the pathology.
+The animal is often seen by the veterinarian.
+Because it is vomiting, or has bloody diarrhea, is listless or no longer eating.
 He urinates more, even “forgets” inside.
 A blood test will allow him to check creatinemia, uremia and phosphatemia but also the blood count.
-This blood test will not only allow him to make a diagnosis, but also to see at what stage of pathology the dog is (IRIS classification) and to adapt his treatment and prognosis accordingly.
+This blood test will not only allow him to make a diagnosis.
+But it also allow to see at what stage of pathology the dog is (IRIS classification).
+And it allow to adapt his treatment and prognosis accordingly.

 Treatment of Chronic Kidney Disease